Nytra/ResoniteComponentSearchWizard/README.md

 You can check Exact Match to match the whole string as you typed it, instead of checking if the component name only contains that string. <br>

 You can check Spawn Detail Text which gives a text with the component names, their Enabled state, and the hierarchy path to get to them. <br>

+## History
+Forked from NeosComponentSearchWizard by Nytra, which was forked from NeosLogixCleanupWizard by XDelta.